adrianrudnik/yealink-click2dial-handler/README.md

 ### Is there windows support?

-I guess it should be _easy_ to do this with some small time and effort to register the URL handler for this, but I did not yet find the time to map `yealink-click2dial dial [number]` to it, maybe you have some time and can add the docs for it?
+The binary works on windows and I guess it should be _easy_ to do this with some minimal effort to register the URL handler for this, but I did not yet find the time to map `yealink-click2dial dial [number]` to it, maybe you have some time and can add the docs for it?

 ### Is the code super-clean?